 Share your story with loved ones

 In the months following your wedding, your loved ones will want to see photographs from the big day.
-An online slideshow is all well and good, but having a gorgeous leather or hardcover bound book to flip through with a piece of cake is much more of an occasion.
+An online slideshow is a brilliant way to share photos with loved ones.
+But this still has it’s limitations and looking at a screen doesn’t really have the sense of occasion!
+Having a gorgeous leather or hardcover bound book to slowly browse through with a piece of cake and a glass of bubbly is much more of an occasion.
 It offers the full story of your special day, carefully designed to make the most of the photos.

-I choose to use two amazing companies, Folio and Queensberry.
+All my albums are from one amazing company, Folio.
 Before I go any further, I apologise if it sounds like I’m doing a sales pitch but I really love these albums!
-It has taken me a few years to finally find albums I would proudly own myself and I have found them in these products.
+It has taken me years to find albums I would proudly own myself and I have found them in these products.
 My background in Graphic Design has made me very picky about papers, print and quality of finish when it comes to books.
 But it does also mean that I can design the layouts for each of my albums personally, and offer a truly bespoke service.